-129. FISCAL YEAR 1982 STATE INDICATORS REPORT: A SURVEY OF FINANCIAL DATA AND MANAGEMENT INFORMATION RELATIVE TO STATE AGENCIES AND BUDGET UNITS, September 17, 1982, 568 pages provided a broad range of financial and management information concerning the operations of state agencies to the executive and legislative branches of Mississippi state government.
+129. FISCAL YEAR 1982 STATE INDICATORS REPORT: A SURVEY OF FINANCIAL DATA AND MANAGEMENT INFORMATION RELA-TIVE TO STATE AGENCIES AND BUDGET UNITS, September 17, 1982, 568 pages

+The fifth in a series, the FY 1982 Indicators report provided a broad range of financial and management information concerning the operations of state agencies to the executive and legislative branches of Mississippi state government.
 As in previous years, PEER staff compiled the information from responses to questionnaires mailed to all state agencies and budget units.